LKPcode/CITELY.AI/README.md

 * Vue3 / TailwindCSS / Vite (for the Web App interface)
 * Supabase for the database, storage and user authentication
 * Python / FastAPI / LangChain / Vector Database (for the NLP part of the platform)
-* APIs used: OpenAI ChatGPT/Embeddings, Semantic Scholar, Stripe (for payment processing)
+* APIs used: OpenAI ChatGPT/Embeddings, Mathpix, Semantic Scholar, Stripe (for payment processing)

 ## Features